 Enhancing product performance and making products compact reduces the amount of product needed per use, cuts consumption of materials and energy during the production stage, and reduces the amount of waste generated after products are used.

-In August 2009, Kao launched ultra-concentrated liquid laundry detergent Attack Neo, which is 2.5 times more concentrated than its predecessor product.
+In April 2019, Kao launched concentrated liquid laundry detergent Attack ZERO.
 Since product weight and container volume can be reduced when concentration is higher, this helps reduce CO2 emissions during distribution.
-Compared to existing product Attack Biogel, the product weight of Ultra Attack Neo is 56% lighter and package volume has been reduced by 60%.
-Furthermore, Ultra Attack Neo, which uses new cleaning ingredient Aqua W (Double) Riser, requires just one rinse cycle, which not only reduces environmental impact thanks to compact packaging but also helps cut CO2 emissions because less water and electricity are used.
+Compared to existing product Attack Biogel, the product weight of Attack ZERO is 53% lighter and package volume has been reduced by 58%.
+Furthermore, Attack ZERO, which uses new cleaning ingredient "Bio IOS", requires just one rinse cycle, which not only reduces environmental impact thanks to compact packaging but also helps cut CO2 emissions because less water and electricity are used.